I’m guessing solo travel is not for everyone.

 I should have continued with my initial plan when I was preparing to solo travel.

-In the future, I would rent an apartment.
+In the future, I will rent an apartment.
 I love to cook and would have liked to have bought fresh produce and pasta and cook some of my meals to enjoy as well as my breakfast.
 That way I would have gone out later and enjoyed coffee the Italian style at the bar.

 The other issue when staying in a hotel or a place that has a daily cleaning service, is you need to leave the room.
 Or at least I felt compelled to go.